Elizabeth Wurtzel: Prozac Nation

 Wurtzel was best known for her best-selling memoir Prozac Nation (1994), published when she was 27.
 The book chronicles her battle with depression as a college undergraduate and her eventual treatment with the medication Prozac.
 Michiko Kakutani wrote in The New York Times, "Wrenching and comical, self-indulgent and self-aware, Prozac Nation possesses the raw candor of Joan Didion's essays, the irritating emotional exhibitionism of Sylvia Plath's The Bell Jar, and the wry, dark humor of a Bob Dylan song."
 The paperback was a New York Times bestseller.
 The film adaptation, which starred Christina Ricci, premiered at the Toronto International Film Festival on September 8, 2001.
+The book is credited with launching the feminist disability memoir genre and "became one of the first memoirists to write honestly and brutally about depression and addiction."

 Bitch

-Wurtzel's first book after Prozac Nation was titled Bitch: In Praise of Difficult Women (1998).
-The book earned a mixed review from Karen Lehrman in The New York Times; Lehrman wrote that while Bitch "is full of enormous contradictions, bizarre digressions and illogical outbursts, it is also one of the more honest, insightful and witty books on the subject of women to have come along in a while."
+Wurtzel's next book was titled Bitch: In Praise of Difficult Women (1998).
+In The New York Times, Karen Lehrman wrote that while Bitch "is full of enormous contradictions, bizarre digressions and illogical outbursts, it is also one of the more honest, insightful and witty books on the subject of women to have come along in a while."

 More, Now, Again

-More, Now, Again (2001), was the follow up memoir to Prozac Nation and centered primarily on her addictions to cocaine and Ritalin.
+More, Now, Again (2001), was the follow-up memoir to Prozac Nation and centered primarily on her addictions to cocaine and Ritalin.
 The book discusses her drug induced obsession with tweezing as a form of self-harm, and recounts her behavior while writing Bitch, among other subjects.
 It received generally negative reviews.
-For Salon, Peter Kurth wrote that Wurtzel "imagines that every word she utters and every thought that pops into her head is fraught with meaning and portent.
-And still her new book goes nowhere."
-He called the book "dysfunctional," characterized the author as an "overage adolescent," and concluded, "Sorry, Elizabeth.
-Wake up dead next time and you might have a book on your hands."

 In The Guardian, Toby Young wrote that "Wurtzel's overweening self-regard oozes from every sentence" and concluded, "In a sense, More, Now, Again is the reductio ad absurdum of this whole self-obsessed genre: it's a confessional memoir by someone who has nothing to confess.
 Wurtzel has nothing to declare apart from her self-adoration.
 A better title for it would be Me, Myself, I."

-"[W]hat a messy load it is," wrote Pace University professor Judith Schlesinger in The Baltimore Sun.
-Schlesinger wrote that Wurtzel focused on "her contempt for other people—including her readers, who are expected to wade through her sloppy story, buy her shallow rationalizations, and tolerate her incessant tone of self-congratulation and entitlement."